 While this time rooting for nature stopped the uprooting of trees, Delhi’s ecological problem is persistent and becoming more acute every year.
 While the project to “revamp” Sarojini Nagar promised introducing “green facilities,” each time I read about new housing projects being “green” I feel semantically cheated.
 When nature is being erased to make room for buildings, the area obviously becomes less “green,” not more.
 The only way to keep it as green as before is to not build on it.
 However idealistic this may sound, this is exactly what Delhi needs (among a number of other solutions).
 Areas like Sarojini Nagar are a part of the lungs of the city, located not far from the country’s political heart: the government buildings in New Delhi.
 The planting and replanting of trees would take place farther from these congested urban centers, the newly-planted saplings would take years to grow into trees, while replanting is a difficult and volatile process which can often turn out to be unsuccessful.

 Throughout the last few years, pollution in the capital has reached threatening levels.
-Delhi’s air is reportedly one of the least breathable not only in India but around the globe.
+Delhi’s air is reportedly among the least breathable not only in India but around the globe.
 The quilt of smog that usually covers the city has started to break all previous intensity and density records.
 In November 2017 the levels of both PM10 and PM2.5 reached the scale of 999 micrograms per cubic meters, and this might have been only because the measuring machines could only display three digits.
 That time, both alarming and rare, was dubbed by some as the Great Smog of Delhi.

 The current controversy underlines more than just Delhi’s pollution problem.
 While India is a federation of states, the governments of which have a wide autonomy, and union territories, which are to a large degree ruled by the central government, the National Capital Territory of Delhi is in neither of the two categories.
 It is in an administrative middle zone, having more autonomy than a union territory but less than a state.
 While Delhi has its own elected legislative assembly and a government, many of its powers are limited by the central government (the seat of which Delhi is housing).
 The Delhi Police, for instance, are responsible to the federal Ministry of Home Affairs, not to the city’s government.